-- 7.12 In the Issues and Options consultation 98% of respondents (64) supported a policy on local business growth and tourism in the NDP.
+7.17 In the Issues and Options consultation 98% of respondents (64) supported a policy on local business growth and tourism in the NDP.
 There were a number of suggestions linked to tourism including 'support for tourist accommodation including conversions', although some comments were against this, for instance 'due to the narrow width of roads and the lack of infrastructure', there were concerns about 'caravan parks, static homes, and camping'.
 There were suggestions 'for exploring opportunities linked to footpaths, wildlife, and local heritage'.
 Comments also noted 'the need to support local traders, suggestions for small start-up units, extending Woodend business park and a farm/local shop'.
 There were also a number of suggestions for actions including 'improving signage and footpaths, and provision of electric charging points at the Village Hall'.
-These will be considered by the Parish Council. - 7.13 The responses to the consultation on the emerging Draft Plan were largely supportive of the Draft Policy, with 75% of respondents supporting the Policy.
-However, comments included concerns about tourism, the need to limit proposals to small scale schemes, and potential impacts of development on the rural area, particularly from traffic on rural roads, access issues, noise and light. - 7.14 Draft Policy SL6 has been prepared to support appropriate and small scale tourism and local business related development in Stoke Lacy.
+These will be considered by the Parish Council.

-Draft Policy SL6: Tourism and Rural Enterprise
+- 7.18 The responses to the consultation on the emerging Draft Plan were largely supportive of the Draft Policy, with 75% of respondents supporting the Policy.
+However, comments included concerns about tourism, the need to limit proposals to small scale schemes, and potential impacts of development on the rural area, particularly from traffic on rural roads, access issues, noise and light. - 7.19 Draft Policy SL14 has been prepared to support appropriate and small-scale tourism and local business related development in Stoke Lacy.

-Development proposals for small scale tourism and rural enterprise will be supported in Stoke Lacy Parish where:
+Policy SL14: Tourism and Rural Enterprise

-1. Development comprises the sensitive conversion of former agricultural buildings or where new development is proposed, development is of a high
+Development proposals for small scale tourism and rural enterprise will be supported in Stoke Lacy Parish where they conform to the relevant Design Codes and:

-- design quality which is sensitive to the character of the surrounding rural area; - 2.
+- Development comprises the sensitive conversion of former agricultural buildings or where new development is proposed, development is of a high design quality which is sensitive to the character of the surrounding rural area; - 2.
 Schemes provide visitor accommodation or small business units to support local rural diversification and employment opportunities; - 3.
-Suitable and safe access is provided, and there is adequate on site car and cycle parking for visitors and occupants; - 4.
+Suitable and safe access is provided that encourages active travel modes as the preferred mode of transport, and there is adequate on-site car and cycle parking for visitors and occupants; - 4.
 Applicants can demonstrate that the local highway network is adequate in terms of design and capacity to cater for any increases in traffic generation; and - 5.
 The amenity of any neighbouring residential areas is protected, and noise and light pollution are minimised.